cucumber-attic/website/apps/dynamic/views/_posts/invest-in-cucumber.md

 Any funds invested in the Cucumber open collective will have to be accounted for.
 Corporate sponsors have several options:

 * Take it from the marketing budget.
-Yearly donation of $1000 or let you place your logo on our website and READMEs on GitHub.
+For a yearly donation of $1000 or more will display your logo on our website and READMEs on GitHub.
 * Take it from the recruitment budget.
 By showing your support for Cucumber you can attract people with Cucumber skills.

 ## What's in it for you